eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 Positive consequences:

 - Adding new protocols is easy and doesn't interfere with existing outbound connectors
-- Eligible parties only need to activate outbound connectors they require
+- Eligible parties only need to activate outbound connectors they require to interact with the EDDIE framework
 - Eligible parties can decide what protocol they want to use
 - Possibility to reuse components between outbound connectors